-To lower the death rate, the Japanese opened a new POW camp Cabanatuan.
-Walter was sent to the camp when it opened.
 According to records kept by the camp's medical staff, Walter was admitted to the camp hospital on Thursday, June 18, 1942, suffering from cerebral malaria.
 The same records indicate that he died, at 20 years old, of cerebral malaria on Tuesday, June 23, 1942, about 6:00 P.M. in the evening and was buried in the camp cemetery.

+The POWs had the job of burying the dead.
+To do this, they worked in teams of four men.
+Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
 After the war, S/Sgt.
 Walter J. Mahr was reburied in Plot L, Row 11, Grave 138, at the American Military Cemetery outside of Manila.
 It should be noted that his cross inaccurately shows him as a member of the 194th Tank Battalion.
 This is most likely the result of him being identified as a member of the battalion while he was hospitalized at Cabanatuan.